Orthoepy. Modern spelling standards. Basic orthoepic rules of the modern Russian literary language. Moscow State University of Printing Arts

 Rules for pronunciation of unstressed vowels

-Rules for pronunciation of voiced and voiceless consonants
+Rules for the pronunciation of voiced and voiceless consonants

 Rules for pronunciation of hard and soft consonants